Karawara Vision

 - Connectivity: Seek to retain and enhance existing important linkages throughout Karawara and to adjoining suburbs

-The purpose of the Collaborative Action Plan is to provide the community and stakeholders, in conjunction with the City of South Perth, an agreed project list that can be collectively implemented.
+The purpose of the Collaborative Action Plan is to provide the community and stakeholders, in conjunction with the City of South Perth, with an agreed project list that can be collectively implemented.
 The implementation of each project is based on timing and priorities that may also require specialists, either from the City or external consultants, to aid in the design and implementation of each project.

 The Masterplan incorporates 14 projects that aim to strengthen Karawara’s public open space and community character.

 Since implementation commenced in 2013, the majority of project actions have been addressed.
-The remaining actions are for a wayfinding strategy to be designed and implemented through the Pedestrian Access Ways (PAWs) and to investigate and trial the installation of permeable fencing along rear property boundaries.
+The remaining actions are for a wayfinding strategy to be designed and implemented through the Pedestrian Access Ways and to investigate and trial the installation of permeable fencing along rear property boundaries.

 Keep up to date